 The teaching load (in FTE) stated on the contract must be the same as that of the employment notice.
 In addition, a decrease in student enrolment before September 20 or February 15 must not lead to a reduction of the teaching load specified on the contract of part-time teachers or of the corresponding salary.
-However, if one or several course groups are closed before the abovementioned dates, the contract and the salary may be reduced (5-1.05 b).
+However, if one or several course groups are closed before the abovementioned dates, the contract and the salary may be reduced (5-1.05 b)).
+The contract will be revised upward if the number of students is higher than the one originally provided.